mohamed-chamrouk/jetson-nano-clustering/README.md

 ### Making the 'cluster' work
 For horovod to communicate between all the 'nodes', they need to be able to ssh between one another through their pair of keys.
 So if you haven't done it already, go back up to the introduction of this part and share the public keys of each one of the board to another.

-I've wrote a small bash script to make it easier to test the cluster :
+I've written a small bash script to make it easier to test the cluster :
 ```bash
 #!/bin/bash